aria-ml/dataeval/README.md

 * [Installing from GitHub](#installing-from-github)

 ### **Installing with pip**
 You can install DataEval directly from pypi.org using the following command.
-The optional dependencies of DataEval are `torch`, `tensorflow` and `all`.
-Using `torch` enables Sufficiency metrics, and `tensorflow` enables OOD Detection.
+The optional dependencies of DataEval are `all`.

 ```
 pip install dataeval[all]